vvenkatesh-ML/Head-Tracking-and-Detection-/README.md

 ![Summary Chart](https://github.com/vvenkatesh-ML/Head-Tracking-and-Detection-/blob/main/Screenshots/Vision%20System.png)

 ## How to Use:
-The main file is 'head_pose_test.py' wihtin the 'src' folder, all required dependencies are within that folder.
-The 'head_pose_test.py' will output a video from the webcam which will also have all the above mentioned texts.
+The main file which runs all the functionalities is 'head_pose_test.py' within the 'src' folder, all required dependencies are within that folder.
+The 'head_pose_test.py' will output a video from the webcam which will also have all the above mentioned functionalities.

 For the emotion recognition, the trained model can be used directly if you wish to create a custome model use the 'data_preprocess.py' with the data attained from here: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data?select=icml_face_data.csv